Examples

 elif action == "delete":

-# Delete products from vector storage
+# Delete a product from vector storage

 if not isinstance(products, list) or len(products) == 0:

-return response.json({"error": "No product IDs to delete"})
+return response.json({"error": "No product ID to delete"})

-# Extract product IDs
+# Extract first product ID (single key deletion)

 # Delete from vector database

-count = await context.vector.delete("products", product_ids[0])
+count = await context.vector.delete("products", product_id)

 return response.json({

-"message": f"Deleted {count} products successfully",
+"message": f"Deleted {count} product successfully",

 })